ibexa/documentation-developer/docs/guide/controllers.md

 - `contentInfo` - the current Content item's ContentInfo
 - `mainLocation` - the current Content item's main Location

+#### Pagination

+You can paginate the query results by checking the **Enable pagination** box and selecting a limit of results per page.

 #### Content query Field Type view

 Configure the Content query Field Type's view using the `content_query_field` view type: